chadek/tec_test/README.md

 Video treatment is handle by a bash script.

-bin/cron_task.sh perform a video convertion for a given format and scale to output file path then remove input file
+bin/cron_task.sh perform a video convertion for a given format and scale to output directory then remove input file

 bin/dbUpdate.sh is call in cron_task to update database with metadata after conversion using mongo cmd